:::: One-line Brief//

-Whoever thought of wheel for the first time was a wise person but today we say that there is no need to reinvent a wheel.
-Someone who craves for synergy in design might say that if wheel is not fully invented yet because its function remains to be limited.
-In a motorbike for instance, there is a handle bar, accelerator, brakes, gears and all kinds of navigational tools- to support a wheel.
+Whoever thought of the wheel for the first time was a wise person but today we say that there is no need to reinvent a wheel.
+Someone who craves synergy in design might say that if the wheel is not fully invented yet because its function remains to be limited.
+In a motorbike, for instance, there is a handlebar, accelerator, brakes, gears, and all kinds of navigational tools- to support a wheel.
 Let’s dwell on this point for a moment.

-A cruise bike gives its rider a sense of freedom which is somewhat analogues to riding a stallion.
-Difference; one has to make full rotation of the arms to turn a bike.
-A stallion- pure muscle force which senses rider’s heartbeat- needs only a wrist movement.
+A cruise-bike gives its rider a sense of freedom which is somewhat analogous to riding a stallion.
+Difference; one has to make a full rotation of the arms to turn a bike.
+A stallion- pure muscle force which senses the rider’s heartbeat- needs only a wrist movement.
 Riding a stallion is far more immersive than riding a mechanical cruise bike.
-And the key component which can abridge this gap is wheel.
-A wheel should be able to balance, accelerate, decelerate and turn with the command of a human mind.
-Design process of a (synergistic) wheel needs to be completed.
+And the key component which can bridge this gap is the wheel.
+A wheel should be able to balance, accelerate, decelerate, and turn with the command of a human mind.
+The design process of a (synergistic) wheel needs to be completed.

 A number of wheels have been designed for various purposes.
 The latest invention by NASA is a chain wheel made up of nickel-titanium memory alloy wires.
-This technology is a huge milestone in production of self-navigating, self-accelerating wheel.
-Similarly, Honda’s self-balancing motorcycle and Micheline’s 3d printed tires are useful case studies in design of given wheel.
+This technology is a huge milestone in the production of a self-navigating, self-accelerating wheel.
+Similarly, Honda’s self-balancing motorcycle and Micheline’s 3d printed tires are useful case studies in the design of a given wheel.

 Row1Column1: A Closeup of Daphnia